libretro/RetroArch/README.md

    - libxml2 (bSNES XML shaders)
    - libfreetype2 (TTF font rendering on screen)

-SSNES needs one of these audio driver libraries:
+SSNES needs at least one of these audio driver libraries:

    - ALSA
    - OSS